cdzombak/runner/README.md

 ### Containers

 `runner` 2+ is useful in various containerization applications, even as a container entrypoint.
-It can run a target program in the container, retry it if need be, capture its output, and then send the output via email, ntfy, Discord, or Slack.
+It can run a target program in the container, retry it if need be, capture its output, and then send the output via email, ntfy, or Discord.
+It can also send a summary notification to Slack.
 Email, ntfy, Discord, and Slack outputs can be configured by the image's end user via environment variables, requiring no build-time customization.
 Regardless of these output delivery options, it can always log the program's result to a file as well.

 It can even run the target program as a non-root user, and if `runner` is not the container's entrypoint, you can set environment variables like the following to redirect output to the root process's stdout/stderr: